algosup/2024-2025-project-2-serious-game-team-6/Documents/FunctionalSpecifications/functionalSpecifications.md

 ### Project Purpose

 This project is an opportunity for us to dive deeper into game design while discovering the importance of serious game in the industry.
-Our main goal is to create an exciting game that can be enjoyed by as many players as possible, which will be mainly an educational game that teaches the importance of the {climate change}.
+Our main goal is to create an exciting game that can be enjoyed by as many players as possible, which will be mainly an educational game that teaches the importance of the taking care of our planet.

 ### Out of Scope

 - <u>Sellable game</u>
   The project is aimed at teaching the fundamentals of game design using a user-friendly technology, the game is not supposed to be really huge and sellable at the final deadline.
+- <u>Complex game</u>
+  To complete the project, we need to create a game that meets our requirements.
+Overcomplicating gameplay and game development can be overkill.

 ### Personas